267 “G” Street

 I am going to start with one of the places I lived in the Avenue’s district of Salt Lake.
 I lived in an apartment in the house pictured to the right.
 My apartment was in the back of the house.
 I was 20 or 21 when I lived there so it was in 1970 or 1971.

 I bought my first car while I lived in this apartment and I was working for a graphics company called John Evans Co.
 I think the company is still in business today.
 The picture to the left is not the car I owned, but my car looked just like it.

 402 Penny Avenue

 If I remember correctly I moved from “G” street to 402 Penney Avenue in South Salt Lake.
 I moved in with a friend named Kelly Durante.
 We didn’t stay roommates for very long, less than a year.
-It was from this house that my electronic posessions were stolen.
+It was from this house that my electronic possessions were stolen.
 I still worked for the John Evans Company.

 During my time at this house I had to sell my VW, I needed some cash.
 After I sold my car I would walk to work.
-At that time John Evans Co. was located on 3300 South just down the street from Granite High School.
+At that time John Evans Co. was on 3300 South just down the street from Granite High School.
 The house in the picture is as it looks today, it wasn’t nearly as nice when I lived there.
 There were great old trees in the front of the house, and the outside was old rundown clapboard.

 2199 South 300 East

 From Penny Avenue I moved into this grand old house at 2199 South 300 East.
 The building was painted a darker green in those days.
 My apartment was on the ground floor on the left side of the house.
 I remember that I paid $99.00 a month for rent, and that included all utilities.

 I was still employed at John Evans Company at that time, and another employee would stop and pick me up for work every day.
 It was a great old apartment, not too big, but I loved it.
 It is one of the places I wish I would have stayed at longer.

 I remember there was a chocolate factory down the street a little way and I could often smell the aroma of chocolate in the air.